wkler/ERC721-ERC-20-Token-Minter/README.md

 # How to use
 There are a handful of required setup steps for this project.
 1) You will need to install and create an account on MetaMask.
-You will also need your account's private key and be connected to the Rinkeby network.
+Connect your wallet to the Rinkeby test network and obtain your accounts private key.
 MetaMask documentation can be found at: https://metamask.io/faqs.html
-Once you have MetaMask installed and are connected to the Rinkeby network, it will need some test ETH and test LINK.
+Once you are connected to the Rinkeby network, your wallet will need some test ETH and LINK tokens.
 You can get some of each here: https://faucets.chain.link/rinkeby.
-Make sure you select "Ethereum Rinkeby" under the "Network" tab.
+Make sure you select "Ethereum Rinkeby" under the "Network" tab in MetaMask, othersise your tokens won't show up in your wallet.
 *In order to insure security for your real crypto, only use this wallet for testing purposes*

-2) Create free Infura account https://infura.io/.
+2) Create a free Infura account https://infura.io/.
 Obtain it's Rinkeby API project ID.
 Documentation can be found at: https://infura.io/docs/ethereum

-3)  Create free account on Pinata and obtain API key, and API secret.
+3)  Create a free account on Pinata and obtain API key, and API secret.
 Documentation can be found at: https://docs.pinata.cloud/

 4) Create free account on Etherscan and obtain API token.
 Documentation can be found at: https://docs.etherscan.io/